oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

-We therefore propose a very limited extension that allows the transfer of all the successors of a currently executing task to become the successors of a different pre-submitted task.
+We therefore propose a very limited extension that allows the transfer of all the successors of a currently executing task to become the successors of a different deferred task.
 This function can only access the successors of the currently executing task, and those tasks are prevented from executing by a dependence on the current task itself, so we can ensure that we can safely update the incoming dependencies for those tasks without worrying about any potential race.

-One possible spelling for this function would be `transfer_successors_to(h)`, where `h` is a `task_handle` to a pre-submitted task and the `transfer_successors_to` function must be called from within a task.
-Calling this function from outside a task, or passing anything other than a task in the pre-submitted state is undefined behavior.
+One possible spelling for this function would be `transfer_successors_to(h)`, where `h` is a `task_handle` to a deferred task and the `transfer_successors_to` function must be called from within a task.
+Calling this function from outside a task, or passing anything other than a task in the deferred state is undefined behavior.

 ### Small examples